DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

 ## Bugs

-* You miust include your own .jks file in order to use this.
-I haven't figured out how to configure it to use a PEM-encoded certificate.
+* You must include your own .jks file in order to use this.
+I haven't yet figured out how to configure it to use a PEM-encoded certificate.
 * The tests don't actually verify the signature.